kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 5. KCM/external-attacher attaches the volume to the node, and find the affinity mismatch.

 If this happens, the pod will be stuck in a `ContainerCreating` state.
-Kubelet should detect this contidion and reject the pod.
+Kubelet should detect this condition and reject the pod.
 Hopefully some other controllers (StatefulSet controller) will re-create the pod and it will be scheduled to the correct node.

 Specifically, kubelet should reject the pod (setting pod phase to 'Failed')